praveen-1101/Portfolio/README.md

 <li>Expand the project showcase with detailed case studies.</li>
 <li>Integrate a blog section to share articles or updates.</li>
 <li>Include multilingual support for a wider audience.</li>
+<h3>Contributions</h3>

+Feel free to fork this repository and submit pull requests.
+Contributions are welcome!